Gross Out Field Trip Programs

 Welcome to Fresh Air Family Field Trips!
 We have converted our curriculum to design-thinking to help you meet and exceed your academic goals.
 We also have a special needs expert on our staff with lesson plans for a wide variety of needs.
 Our staff is happy to provide a field trip experience that is engaging, sometimes gross, and always educational.
-We work at a variety of nature centers, including Tannehill State Park, the Cahaba River in Trussville, Kiwanis Trail at Vulcan Park, a world-class fossil site, or a park near you.
+We work at a variety of nature centers, including the Vulcan Trail, the Cahaba River in Trussville, Tannehill State Park, Aldridge Gardens, and two fossil sites.

 Call or email us to discuss programming content, scheduling, or any question you may have about field trips.